openstack-infra/puppet-openstackci/contrib/README.md

 ## Install and Configure Puppet

 On each node, you will need to install and configure puppet.
+These scripts assume a dedicated 'clean' node built with a base [ubuntu 14.04 server image](http://www.ubuntu.com/download/server).

 ### Install Puppet